-However, each specific instance where the return of a buy here pay here car is unique, and the exact details can be found in the contract established by the dealership and the buyer.
+However, each specific instance where the return of a car is unique, and the exact details can be found in the contract established by the dealership and the buyer.

 In more unfortunate situations to the car buyer, the car may not be able to be returned without a lawsuit being filed for deficiency, which occurs when the dealership is unable to resale the vehicle for the amount left on the contract.

-Each buy here pay here is different, however, and it is important to establish good communication with the dealership to avoid any tricky return situations.
+Each car lot is different, however, and it is important to establish good communication with the dealership to avoid any tricky return situations.

 How to get rid of a buy here pay here car

-There are essentially two ways to get rid of a buy here pay here car, which is to either return the car or trade it in.
+There are essentially two ways to get rid of a buy here pay here car, which is to either return the car, trade it in or sell it yourself.

-Can you trade in a buy here pay here car?
+Can you trade it in?
 Of course.
-You can always trade it in for a newer vehicle.
+You can always trade your vehicle in for a newer one.
 This is most ideal if the value of the car is greater than what is owed.
 In the event it is not, the difference in value between what the vehicle is worth and what is owed is added onto the loan amount for the new vehicle.

 What happens if you return your car to a buy here pay here?